heynemann/octopus/README.md

 Each limiter class has to provide two methods `acquire` and `release`, both taking an URL as argument.

 Octopus comes bundled with an in-memory limiter and a redis limiter (courtesy of the [retools project](https://github.com/bbangert/retools)).
-Using limiters is a simple as passing it to octopus constructor:
+Using limiters is as simple as passing it to octopus constructor:

     from octopus import TornadoOctopus
     from octopus.limiter.in_memory.per_domain import Limiter